 revoked |

-Explicitly revoked by an admin |
+Explicitly revoked by the grantor |

 For full endpoint details and rate limits, see the API reference.